OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ### Access-Control-Allow-Origin

 If you don't use this header, your site is protected by default by the Same Origin Policy (SOP).
-What this header does is relaxing this control in specified circumstances.
+What this header does is relax this control in specified circumstances.

 The `Access-Control-Allow-Origin` is a CORS (cross-origin resource sharing) header.
 This header indicates whether the response it is related to can be shared with requesting code from the given origin.
 In other words, if siteA requests a resource from siteB, siteB should indicate in its `Access-Control-Allow-Origin` header that siteA is allowed to fetch that resource, if not, the access is blocked due to Same Origin Policy (SOP).